Prag8855/aab/content/guides/moving-in.md

 If your rent is too high, these people can help you:

 - **[Conny](/out/conny-mietpreisbremse)**
-    They specialise in reducing people's rent.
+    They specialise in lowering people's rent.
 You only pay them if they are successful.
-[It works really well](/guides/wenigermiete-review).
+[It works well](/guides/wenigermiete-review), but it's not cheap.
 - **Tenants' associations** (*[[Mieterverein]]*)
     If you are a member, they can help you reduce your rent.[^12] For example, [Berliner Mieterverein](https://www.berliner-mieterverein.de/sprachen/englisch.htm) can [check your lease](https://www.berliner-mieterverein.de/mietrecht/berliner-mietspiegel-mietcheck/mietcheck-bei-neuvermietung.htm), and tell you if you are paying too much rent.
 - **[Lawyers](/guides/english-speaking-lawyers-berlin)**
-    They are more expensive, but your [legal insurance](/guides/legal-insurance) might cover the costs.
+    They are more expensive, but your [legal insurance](/guides/legal-insurance) might pay for it.

 ### Stop junk mail